Research Institute Organization

 Michael joined Credit Suisse in July 2007 from State Street Global Markets.
 Prior to joining Credit Suisse, Michael spent over ten years as a global strategist at a number of sell-side institutions and has also taught finance at Princeton and Oxford Universities.

 He was educated at University College Cork in Ireland and Balliol College in Oxford, where he obtained M.Phil and D.Phil degrees as a Rhodes Scholar.
-He is an independent member of Ireland's National Economic Social Council.
+He was an independent member of Ireland's National Economic Social Council from 2011 to 2016.

 Michael Strobaek is a Managing Director of Credit Suisse in the International Wealth Management division.
 He is the Global Chief Investment Officer and Head of Investment Solutions & Products, a unit that integrates the advisory, investment and delivery process.